Barbara becomes first hurricane of 2025 season

 Drone footage shows massive waves tossing beachgoers on Icacos Beach, Acapulco, on June 1 after Tropical Storm Alvin dissipated.
 Despite warnings, swimmers were swept up but reportedly unharmed.

-Two storms, one expected to become a hurricane, are roaming the Eastern Pacific basin as of late this weekend.
-AccuWeather hurricane experts say that one of them, named Barbara, will bring flooding rainfall and coastal impacts to Mexico.
+Two eastern Pacific storms, one now a hurricane, are roaming the Eastern Pacific basin as of Monday.
+AccuWeather hurricane experts say that one of them, named Barbara, will brush coastal Mexico with flooding rainfall and rough seas.

 The flurry of tropical activity in the Eastern Pacific so far this season stands in stark contrast to the quiet Atlantic basin, which is still awaiting its first named tropical storm of the season.